 P/E ratio = current share price/EPS

 Using the P/E ratio, investors can assess a stock and decide how much they are willing to pay for it based on its current earnings.
 The P/E ratio is also referred to as a “price multiple.”
-When assessing stocks, the P/E ratio should not be used as a standalone, but should be considered in the light of other financial metrics before you decide on buying/selling a stock.
+When assessing stocks, the P/E ratio should not be used as a standalone but should be considered in the light of other financial metrics before you decide on buying/selling a stock.

 Over The Counter (OTC)

-Is a decentralized market made up of dealers who connect with each other using telephone and computer networks.
+It is a decentralized market made up of dealers who connect with each other using telephone and computer networks.
 Financial assets not listed on an exchange are often traded through the OTC market, including many debt instruments and derivatives.

 Assets purchased through the OTC market may carry more risks due to illiquidity and a lack of transparency.